dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 };
 ```

 That's where the magic happens.
-Firstly, we define a defer object via the `$q` object. `%q` is a service that helps you run functions asynchronously, and use their return values (or exceptions) when they are done processing (detailed documentation [here](https://docs.angularjs.org/api/ng/service/$q)).
+Firstly, we define a defer object via the `$q` object. `$q` is a service that helps you to run functions asynchronously, and use their return values (or exceptions) when they are done processing (detailed documentation [here](https://docs.angularjs.org/api/ng/service/$q)).

-So we define a new instance of deferred by calling `$q.defer()`: `var deferred = $q.defer();`.
+So we define a new instance of deferred with `var deferred = $q.defer();`.
 At the end of the method, we're going to return the promise of this deferred, `return deferred.promise;`.
-In between, we generate the request to the Giphy API to assign the results to the object `gifs`, which will be the one we render in the final view.
+In between, we generate the request to the Giphy API to assign the results to the object `gifs`, which will be the one we'll render in the final view.

 To execute the API request, we use the `$http` method.
 Is simple, similar to the `$.get()` jQuery method, so I'm not going to explain deeply (better see the documentation [here](https://docs.angularjs.org/api/ng/service/$http)).
 The key of this method resides on the `successCallback`, which is where we're going to resolve the deferred object and assign to `$scope.gifs` the response from the Giphy API.